Achievable logoAchievable logo

 Stock dividends

-Stock dividend contract adjustments involve the same process we used for uneven forward and reverse splits.
-Stock dividends appear as a percentage; for example:
+Stock dividend contract adjustments follow the same process we used for uneven forward splits and reverse splits.
+Stock dividends are quoted as a percentage, for example:

 • 10% stock dividend